Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Datasets and Classifiers

-We first check all four classification algorithms to see which is most suited.
-Prior to training, we normalize every split of the dataset (training, validation and test sets).
-We then fit each model on the normalized training data using default hyperparameters.
-We evaluate these four widely-used TSC algorithms, which span the spectrum from simple, interpretable white-box models to black-box deep learners.
-The accuracy on the validation set shows that CNN emerges as the best-performing model across our benchmark.

-CNNs are thus both the top performers and the main black-box models where interpretability is key, and for simplicity we focus solely on them in the following sections, as they will be the most relevant and interesting for applying simplifications.
+We first check all five classification algorithms to see which is most suited.
+Prior to training, we normalize both training and test sets.
+For datasets that do not have a validation set, we split off 20\% of the training data and use it for validation.
+We then fit each model on the normalized training data using default hyperparameters, and validate its performance using the validation set.
+We evaluate these five widely-used TSC algorithms, which span the spectrum from simple, interpretable white-box models to black-box deep learners.
+The accuracy on the validation set shows that Rocket emerges as the best-performing model across our benchmark.
+Interpretability of Rocket for TSC is a challenge because it uses thousands of random convolutional kernels making it difficult to understand which features are truly important.
+Hence we view Rocket as a black-box model where interpretability is key, and focus exclusively on it in the rest of the paper, as it is a state-of-the-art TSC and interesting for applying simplifications.